Small Watershed Grants 2021 Request for Proposals

-While the table below includes all possible program metrics we ask that applicants select only the most relevant metrics from this list for their project.
+For a complete list of applicable metrics, see Appendix A. We ask that applicants select only the most relevant metrics from this list for their project.
+It is in the applicant’s best interest to be selective of the most meaningful and well-aligned metrics with the project objectives and outcomes.
 If you do not believe an applicable metric has been provided, please contact Sydney Godbey at email@example.com or (202) 857-0166, to discuss acceptable alternatives.

 Eligible and Ineligible Entities

-- Eligible applicants include non-profit 501(c) organizations, local governments, municipal governments, Indian tribes, and K-12 educational institutions.
+- Eligible applicants include non-profit 501(c) organizations, local governments, municipal governments, Tribal governments and organizations, and K-12 educational institutions.

 - Ineligible applicants include U.S. federal government agencies, state government agencies, institutions of higher education, businesses, unincorporated individuals, and international organizations.

-- Eligible applicants include non-profit 501(c) organizations, state government agencies, local governments, municipal governments, Indian tribes, and educational institutions.
+- Eligible applicants include non-profit 501(c) organizations, state government agencies, local governments, municipal governments, Tribal governments and organizations, and educational institutions.

-- While eligible applicants include state government agencies and post-secondary educational institutions, funded activities are intended to support future implementation efforts of non-profit organizations, local and municipal governments, Indian tribes and K-12 education institutions only.
-Accordingly, applications submitted by state government agencies or post-secondary educational institutions must document support and/or request for proposed activities by appropriate non-profit organizations, local and municipal governments, Indian tribes and K-12 educational institutions.
+- While eligible applicants include state government agencies and post-secondary educational institutions, funded activities are intended to support future implementation efforts of non-profit organizations, local and municipal governments, Tribal governments and organizations and K-12 education institutions only.
+Accordingly, applications submitted by state government agencies or post-secondary educational institutions entities must document support and/or request for proposed activities by appropriate non-profit organizations, local and municipal governments, Tribal governments and organizations and K-12 education institutions.

-- Non-profit organizations, local and municipal governments, Indian tribes and K-12 education institutions seeking potential service providers may visit our website for a listing of technical service providers for assistance locating potential providers.
+- Non-profit organizations, local and municipal governments, Tribal governments and organizations and K-12 education institutions seeking potential service providers may visit our website in March 2021 for an updated listing of technical service providers offering assistance locating potential providers.

 - Ineligible applicants include U.S. federal government agencies, unincorporated individuals, for-profit entities and international organizations.